jraby/1brc/README.md

 - use `bytes.IndexByte` to locate the `;`
 - use `unsafe.String` and `unsafe.SliceData` to create a temporaty string for the measurement without allocating, and pass that to `strconv.ParseFloat`

-This takes the total time down to: (`make runner.reduced-allocs`)
+This takes the total time down to:
 - 40s on i7-7700
 - 38s on ryzen 9 7900

-The code can be found [here](https://github.com/jraby/1brc/blob/main/internal/brc/reduced_allocs.go#L28-L72).
+The code can be found [here](https://github.com/jraby/1brc/blob/main/internal/brc/reduced_allocs.go#L28-L72), run with `make runner.reduced-allocs`.

 The time is now split like this:
 - 31% `strconv.ParseFloat`